Hiring Costs at Every Level

 Advertising

 For a single listing varies by job board.
 Monster, for example, charges $375 for thirty days, while Simply Hired costs just $99 and LinkedIn charges nearly $500.
-Think about your audience and review each site’s offerings.
+These expenses form a significant part of your total recruiting cost and should be tracked closely when calculating your cost to recruit.
 Many sites offer a discount for multiple listings.
 If you post on three job boards, you can expect to spend $800-$1,500 a month, plus the cost of other ads.

 Glassdoor recently publicized its own talent recruiting budget.
 As you can see from the article, Glassdoor, like many companies, does their own recruiting and hiring, spending about as much on new hire ($8,000 to $10,000) as a business might spend by using a professional recruiting service.